ember-learn/ember-blog/content/ember-4-0-released.md

 ---

-Today the Ember project is releasing version 4.0.0 of Ember.js, Ember Data, and Ember CLI.
-Ember 4.0 doesn't introduce any new functionality, instead it focuses the framework by removing long-deprecated APIs and support for legacy platforms.
+Today, the Ember project is releasing version 4.0.0 of Ember.js, Ember Data, and Ember CLI.
+Ember it focuses the framework by removing long-deprecated APIs and support for legacy platforms.
+With these changes, Ember Octane becomes the norm!
+As planned, this release introduces no new features.

+This blog post will help you understand how to upgrade and navigate any breaking changes.

+## Our major release strategy

+Why are are there no new features in this release?
+This has been the tradition for all major Ember releases since v2.
+We believe that major versions should be rare, and that when they happen, they should not introduce new features.

+This strategy aims to give Ember developers the time and space to upgrade dependencies and navigate any breaking changes, without needing to learn lots of new things at the same time.
+In many libraries including Ember, a major release means that there are breaking changes.
+And while it would be exciting for major releases to be splashy and full of new features, we think it is more important to reduce risks for our developers and the users that depend on them.

+Our hope is that that library maintainers across the JavaScript ecosystem will follow this pattern, which makes it easier for developers to keep up with security patches and bugfixes in their project's dependencies.

-Our plans for Ember 4.0 were announced in July 2021 in [The Road to Ember 4.0](https://blog.emberjs.com/the-road-to-ember-4-0/).
+Our plans for Ember 4.0 were originally announced in July 2021 in [The Road to Ember 4.0](https://blog.emberjs.com/the-road-to-ember-4-0/).

-This blog post will help you understand what is being removed in 4.0 and what migration strategies are available.
+## Trying Ember for the first time

 If you're interested in trying Ember for the first time today, get started by running:

 ```bash